 Wow it’s cold at the moment; Winter has finally made a show at the last minute!
 It wasn’t long after hopping off the train that my legs were starting to go numb as we wondered the streets of London on a particularly crisp day (skirt was a terrible choice).

-Our lunch date was at SuperStar Korean BBQ, a relatively new restaurant that invited me down to try out the lunch menu.
-They’re located in St Giles and neighbouring some very stiff East Asian competition (Kanada Ya, anyone?)
+Our lunch date was at SuperStar Korean BBQ, who kindly invited me down to try out the lunch menu.
+Superstar Korean BBQ is located in St Giles and neighbouring some very stiff East Asian competition (Kanada Ya, anyone?)

-SuperStar BBQ slice their meat nice and thin for speedy cooking.
+SuperStar Korean BBQ, slice their meat nice and thin for speedy, even cooking.
 We got a tasty spread of belly pork, garlic sirloin, beef boolgogi and spicy pork.
+I really liked the presentation within wooden trays which neatly line up alongside each other.
 A minute or two each side and it’s ready to whip off and dunk into delicious chilli garlic sauce, or any of the other sauces that you’re served.
-All of the meat was tender, juicy and soft.
+All of the meat was verytender, juicy and soft.